methanoliver/pandoc-fimfic/BBCODE.md

 *   `[email]user@example.com[/email]`

     Will render a `mailto:` email link.
+This does not work in private messages for some stupid reason.

 ## Block level tags